M-Amrollahi/RecSys-movieLens/README.md

 # Recommendation system in PyTorch
-This is an educational implementation of two-tower recomendation system.
+This is an educational implementation of two-tower recommendation system.

 ## Dataset
 MovieLens-100k